OCA/OpenUpgrade/etl/specs/prototype/README.txt

 * I implemented a push mechanism, we should also add a pull mechanism: a node can request information to another node, and then receive the requested result.
+This is not existent in most common ETL's so we have to design something smart.

 Questions